nikhilpachange/gutenberg/packages/scripts/README.md

 `--experimental-modules` option.
 With this option enabled, script and module fields will all be compiled.
 The `viewScriptModule` field is analogous to the `viewScript` field, but will compile a module and should be registered in WordPress using the Modules API.

+#### How to structure the project?

+Learn more [how to structure your project](#project-structure-and-build-scripts) to optimize the development experience based on your specific needs.

 #### Advanced information